acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 4       | Thursday    | 3          |
 | 5       | Friday      | 1          |
 | 6       | Saturday    | 5          |

+Steps:
+- Created a CTE called dow
+- Used EXTRACT() to get the day of the week from the order time
+- Used the dow CTE to create a CASE statement where I gave each dow number a name so that the table can be more easily interpreted by stakeholders
+- Counted the orders
+- Grouped by the day of week to see the number of pizzas ordered per day

+Insights:
+- Wednesdays and Saturdays are the busiest days for the pizza runner program
+- Friday is the slowest day for the pizza runner program

 ---